 MEP Encourages Maryland Neighborhoods to Switch To 100% Renewable Electric Energy

 An Easy Roadmap for Switching Over to 100% Renewable Electric Energy

 MEP is now encouraging residents of neighborhoods in Montgomery County, MD, to switch to 100% renewable electric energy.
 The Town of Somerset is the pilot program for this project.
-This switch costs nothing and your Pepco electric bill will actually be reduced by 3-4%!
+This switch costs nothing and your Pepco electric bill will be nearly the same!
 You also will receive a $25 check from you new power provider.
 This WIN-WIN opportunity to save money and the environment at the same time has been growing in popularity, and MEP hopes to expand this project to other neighborhoods in Maryland and Washington, DC.